 You should have identified your weakest section yesterday.
 Today, you’ll learn the strategies for that section and practice applying them.

 I’m providing links to all of the guides you should read to help with strategy and content knowledge for your weakest section.
-It’s a lot of material, so try to prioritize the topics within each section that you need the most help in (for example, sentence completion in the Critical Reading section).
+It’s a lot of material, so try to prioritize the topics within each section that you need the most help in (for example, sentence completion in the Reading and Writing section).

 If there is a topic you aren't missing any questions on, don't bother reading that guide now.
 For example, if you aren't missing any triangle questions, you should not read the triangle guide.

-Prioritize the guides: start with the overall strategies, then check out guides on your weakest content areas (for example, if you got all of the circle questions wrong in the Math section, start by reading the circle question article).>
+Prioritize the guides: start with the overall strategies, then check out guides on your weakest content areas (for example, if you got all of the circle questions wrong in the Math section, start by reading the circle question article).

 If you don’t have time to read it all in two hours, don’t worry, simply bookmark the articles you didn’t get to read.
 I set aside time another day in the schedule to review the rest of the articles.